symfony/symfony-docs/cookbook/deployment-tools.rst

   repository.
 Some tools would handle this for you and even perhaps avoid fetching dependencies when a simple copy would do;

-* Remember deployment process includes all the setup and configuring, warming up caches, cleaning cache, all configuring environment required, setting of permissions, run of cron jobs, etc. All these before, during and after the deployment should be kept in mind to properly deploy a working symfony2 application.
+* Do remember that deployment process includes all the setup and configuring, warming up caches, cleaning cache, all configuration environment required, setting of permissions, run of cron jobs, etc. All these before, during and after the deployment should be kept in mind to properly deploy a working symfony2 application.